 Hypoxemia — Decreased Blood Oxygen

 Air is inhaled into the alveoli where oxygen diffuses into the blood through the walls of the alveoli and capillaries.
 Hypoxemia, i.e. decreased oxygen in the blood, occurs due to dysfunction at any stage in this process.

 The very first stage of respiration is inhaling an adequate amount of oxygen.

-- In hypobaric conditions, the atmospheric pressure of air is lower, and hence, the constituent gases, including oxygen, have a lower partial pressure.
+- In hypobaric conditions, the atmospheric pressure of air is lower, and hence, the constituent gases, including oxygen, have lower partial pressure.

 - In closed compartments, oxygen is limited.
 Over time, its consumption can lead to decreased FIO2.

 - Hypoventilation causes decreased PAO2.

 The exchange of gases (O2 & CO2) between the alveoli and blood occurs by simple diffusion.

 - Thicker alveolar or capillary wall impairs diffusion of gases.

 - Pulmonary fibrosis thickens the walls of the lungs.
 Fluid in the lungs can decrease the diffusion capacity.